helenep21/Facebook-Comments-Prediction/README.md

 Thus, the **goal** is to predict the number of comments in the next H hours (H being a feature of the dataset).

 ## The content
-- One notebook containing the data exploration, as well as the training of the models
+- One notebook containing the data exploration, as well as the training of the models (in the API folder)
-- files concerning the flask API
+- files concerning the flask API (also in API folder)